-At the Fellowship for Intentional Community we get a steady flow of inquiries from people who are seriously shopping for a life in community.
+At the Foundation for Intentional Community we get a steady flow of inquiries from people who are seriously shopping for a life in community.
 A significant fraction of those are older than 50—for convenience, let’s label them “seniors.”
 Overwhelmingly, seniors want an intergenerational community—not a seniors-only enclave.
 To be sure, there are some for whom it is a greater priority to have a reliably adult decibel level at common meals (one more conducive to congenial conversation, especially for those with compromised hearing) and less danger of stray toys on the sidewalks, yet this is a distinct minority.
 Mostly seniors want to live in a community with a full age range, where there’s the option to engage with those in different stages of life as feels appropriate.

 One of the prospects of community that attracts seniors (and seniors-to-be) is the hope of graceful and dignified aging in place.
 In an intergenerational community it is easier to imagine how the many can be a support network for the few (providing that a community doesn’t accidentally get too top-heavy—it won’t work so well with 70 percent of the population in wheelchairs at the same time).
 This dream is much more than just on-site elder care and dying in your own bed.
 It’s the hope of being able to make meaningful contributions as late in life as possible.